sharovik/devbot/documentation/migrations.md

 # Migrations
 There is a possibility to use migrations functionality in the project.
 This can help you to update your custom event features, play with the database of the devbot.

-1. Using plain sql
-For those who want to execute simple plain sql queries.

-2. Using available migration logic
-For those who want to use complex logic in their migrations.
-Such as variables or loops and etc.
+Currently, there is only one way how to trigger the migrations for your event or for project itself - using the `container.C.MigrationService` service.

 ### How to use
 Inside of container there is service.MigrationService injected.
-So you can use available functionality from that service in your event.
+So you can use available functionality from that service in your event by simply calling `container.C.MigrationService.SetMigration(migration)`.

-`SetMigration` - method for preparing of your migration for execution.
-If you didn't set your migration using this method, then your migration will not be executed.
+`SetMigration` - method for scheduling of your migration for execution.
+As attribute, it receives an object type of `database.BaseMigrationInterface`
 `RunMigrations` - method will run all the migrations which were prepared for execution.

-Each migration should implement the `database.BaseMigrationInterface`.
+See the example in `Update` method of `events/eventslist/event.go` event.